SFO Consolidated Administration Campus

 In Collaboration with Perkins+Will

 San Francisco International Airport (SFO) is one of the fastest-growing airports in North America—the diaspora of its ever-growing number of airport staff across its almost 5,000 acres has caused increasing difficulty for collaboration and departmental connectivity.
-This 135,000-square-foot workplace brings together a variety of departments, including the only accredited museum within an airport in the country, as well as Planning, Design & Construction who support the day-to-day and major capital projects for the Airport.
+The 135,000-square-foot Consolidated Administration Campus (CAC) brings together a variety of departments, including the only accredited museum within an airport in the country, as well as Planning, Design & Construction who support the day-to-day and major capital projects for the Airport.
 The groups function independently, each with its own floor, yet are drawn together through a commonality of approach (expanding the definition of an airport beyond its most basic function) and their interdependence.

 Mark Cavagnero Associates designed this Progressive Design-Build project in collaboration with Perkins + Will and Webcor as a formally simple and structurally rich four-story steel building that offers a combination of visual clarity and flexible space to foster connections between the three formerly disparate airport divisions.
 An interior stair tower, marked by a delineating light well that draws attention to its sculptural form, creates connections in addition to necessary circulation.